ddl-abishek/blog_bob_kaldi_speaker_verification/README.md

  - Click on Launch Now and wait for the workspace to launch.

-### 6. Launch a terminal and download dependencies
+### 6. Download dependencies and upload to project
- - After the workspace has launched, launch a terminal by double-clicking on the terminal icon.
-Run the following commands
+ - In you laptop/computer, run these commands in the terminal and downlaod the dependencies.

  - Download a mini (subset of VoxCeleb1) dataset.
-Refer to the link for more information on dataset (https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html)
+Refer to the link for more information on the dataset (https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html)

         wget https://dsp-workflow.s3-us-west-2.amazonaws.com/VoxCeleb1_mini.tar.gz

    Download pyAudioAnalysis (This dependency/library is used to detect silence segments in speech .wav files)

         wget https://dsp-workflow.s3-us-west-2.amazonaws.com/pyAudioAnalysis.tar.gz

+ - Now upload these dependencies to the domino workspace by going to the domino worksapce and clicking on the upload button (upward arrow on top of a horizontal line).
+Navigate to the directory where these dependeencies were saved and upload them.
+Start a terminal in the domino workspace by clicking on File -> New -> Terminal.

- - Untar the files
+ - Untar the files in the terminal present in the domino workspace by running the commands

         tar -xvzf pyAudioAnalysis.tar.gz